THEOplayer/samples-ios-sdk/PiP-Handling/Guides/howto-pip-configuration/README.md

 The code snippet shows how to enable Picture in Picture during THEOplayer initialisation.

-Simply create a `THEOplayerConfiguration` object with `pictureInPicture` set to `true` and pass this player configuration object to the `THEOplayer` constructor as follows:
+Simply create a `THEOplayerConfiguration` object with `pip` and create the `PiPConfiguration` to set the `retainPresentationModeOnSourceChange: true` and pass this player configuration object to the `THEOplayer` constructor as follows:

 ```swift
 class PlayerViewController: UIViewController {